Transcendent-Tapir/Distorted-Domains/characters.md

 You start with 3 positive aspects.
 Roll or select from the tables below, you can also create your own if you wish.

+For a D44 table, roll 2d4 where one represents the first digit and the second represents the second digit.

 D44 | I'm a(n)           | From
 :-: | :----------------: | :-:
 11  | Cyborg             | A high-tech city